 Limits what you can legally reproduce while an item is in copyright.
 Reproduce includes copying, scanning, downloading, or saving.

 In Australia, copyright protection is automatic.
 There is no registration system for copyright under Australian law.
-Certain forms of expression, such as text, images and music, are automatically covered by copyright under the Copyright Act.
+Certain forms of expression, such as text, images and music, are automatically covered by copyright under the Copyright Act 1968.

 For research and study you can reproduce:

-You can read more about Fair Dealing in this factsheet from the Australian Copyright Council
+You can read more about using copyright materials for your studies in the following factsheets from the Australian Copyright Council:

 You might see some items with a Creative Commons (or CC) license.